 Citizen Linguistics: locate that dialect!

-In 2015 the ZüKL submitted a SNF-AGORA project proposal, which was accepted in January 2016.
-The project, which is carried out by the Zurich Center for Linguistics, started in March and will end in May 2018.
+In 2015 the LiZZ's predecessor organisation ZüKL submitted a SNF-AGORA project proposal, which was accepted in January 2016.
+The project, carried out by the Zurich Center for Linguistics, started in March 2016 and ended in May 2018.

 Content and aims of the project